Join the conversation!

-As Provost of Ulster University’s Magee campus, I am delighted to welcome you to the 2021 American Conference for Irish Studies, broadcasted live from the historic city of Derry.
+As Provost of Ulster University’s Magee campus, I am delighted to welcome you to the 2021 American Conference for Irish Studies, broadcast live from the historic city of Derry.

 In a land feted for its saints and scholars, this year the city will commemorate fifteen hundred years since the birth of Colmcille (Saint Columba), broadly recognised as one of the most important evangelists in the early European Christian church and also a key personality in the scholastic heritage of Ireland and Scotland.
 Born in Donegal and patron of Derry (Doire Cholm Cille, the oak-grove of Colmcille), he is acknowledged as one of the most influential figures in Irish and British history and a huge figure in the city and region’s political, diplomatic, cultural, scientific, and religious past.